 The Undergraduate Writers’ Conference provides undergraduate students a forum to share and discuss their writing with peers.
 Students have the opportunity to submit original work, compete for prizes in one of four writing categories, engage in small group discussions, and enjoy an awards ceremony banquet with fellow undergraduate writers and USC faculty.

-The Undergraduate Symposium provides students with the unique opportunity to exhibit and share examples of their significant research and creativity work with the university community.
+SCymposium provides students with the opportunity to exhibit and share examples of their significant research and creativity work with the university community.
 Students present works through poster sessions, art exhibits, and electronic media.
 All undergraduates are encouraged to participate.